In theory, eating eggs might not seem to raise ethical concerns.

 Are eggs healthy, or dangerous, or somewhere in the middle?

 Before we look at the research, let’s put one thing in perspective.
-It matters how an egg was produced.
+It matters how an egg is produced.
 When chickens are pasture-raised, their eggs contain less saturated fat, and more vitamin A, omega-3s, and vitamin E than industrially-farmed eggs.
 Not to mention salmonella contamination is less likely.